AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Color Scale

 By default, elements are colored in the colors of the default [palette](../Appearance_Settings/Palettes).
-You can also create a custom color scale, linear or ordinal, and add a color range.
+You can also create a color scale, linear or ordinal, and add a color range.

-To create a **linear color scale**, use the {api:anychart.scales#linearColor}linearColor(){api} constructo.
+To create a **linear color scale**, use the {api:anychart.scales#linearColor}linearColor(){api} constructor.

 Then call {api:anychart.scales.LinearColor#colors}colors(){api} to set two colors: the second one is applied to the most frequent element, and the first one indicates 0.
 Elements of frequencies that lie within this range are colored automatically in different mixtures of these two colors, and if you do not specify the colors, the default colors of the linear color scale are used.